Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Could this nanoscale cooling yield interesting thermal properties?
 Depends on the composition of the material in which the phonons are traveling through.
 We need some regularity like in a crystal, we need certain atomic properties, and external fields to be conducive to the phonon’s existence.
 The location of the phonon in our structure will also be important, for interior phonons will be impacted differently than exterior ones.
 A team from the Institute of Nuclear Physics of the Polish Academy of Sciences, the Karlsruhe Institute of Technology, and the European Synchrotron in Grenoble looked at vibrating EuSi2 and examined the crystal structure.
 This looks like 12 silicon trapping the europium atom.
 When separate pieces of the crystal were put in contact while vibrating in a silicon sheet, the exterior portions vibrated differently than their interior ones mainly as a consequence of tetrahedronal symmetry impacting the direction of the phonons.
 This offered interesting ways to dissipate heat in some unconventional means (Piekarz).

 We can alter the path of our phonons based on that result.
 Could we take it a step further and create a phonon source of desired properties?
-Enter the phonon laser, created using optical resonators whose photon frequency difference matches that of the physical frequency as it vibrates, according to work by Lan Yang (School of Engineering & Applied Science).
+Enter the phonon laser, created using optical resonators whose photon frequency difference matches that of the physical frequency as it vibrates, according to work by Lan Yang at the School of Engineering & Applied Science.
 This creates a resonance which permeates as a packet of phonons.
 How this relation can be further used for scientific purposes remains to be seen (Jefferson).

 Chandler, David L. “Explained: Phonons.”
 News.mit.edu.
 MIT, 08 Jul.
 2010.
 Web.
 22 Mar.
 2019.